 In September 2003, Mr. Drexler surrendered to us all of his "premium options" which were granted to him in accordance with his previous services agreement.
-The premium options consisted of options to purchase 836,889 shares at an exercise price equal to \$25.00 per share and 836,889 shares at an exercise price equal to \$35.00 per share.
-In consideration of the surrender, we granted to Mr. Drexler replacement premium options in May 2004 as follows: options to purchase 836,889 shares at an exercise price equal to \$15.00 per share and options to purchase an additional 836,889 shares at an exercise price equal to \$25.00 per share.
-The replacement premium options are subject to the same terms and conditions (other than the expiration date), including vesting schedule, as the surrendered premium options.
+The premium options consisted of options to purchase 1,620,048 shares at an exercise price equal to \$12.91 per share and 1,620,048 shares at an exercise price equal to \$18.08 per share.
+In consideration of the surrender, we granted to Mr. Drexler replacement premium options in May 2004 as follows: options to purchase 1,620,048 shares at an exercise price equal to \$12.91 per share and additional 1,620,048 shares at an exercise price equal to \$12.91 per share and options in May 2004 as follows: options to purchase 1,620,048 shares at an exercise price equal to \$7.75 per share and options to purchase an additional 1,620,048 shares at an exercise price equal to \$12.91 per share.
+The replacement premium options are subject to the same terms and conditions (other than the expiration date and exercise price), including vesting schedule, as the surrendered premium options.
 This option repricing was approved by a majority of our board of directors.

-Mr. Drexler's previous services agreement provided for the grant of 55,793 restricted shares of our common stock that vested immediately and the grant of 725,303 restricted shares of our common stock that vest in equal annual installments over four years commencing on January 27, 2005 (the second anniversary of the date his service commenced).
+Mr. Drexler's previous services agreement provided for the grant of 108,004 restricted shares of our common stock that vested immediately and the grant of 1,404,040 restricted shares of our common stock that vest in equal annual installments over four years commencing on January 27, 2005 (the second anniversary of the date his service commenced).
 We refer to these shares collectively as the "Drexler Restricted Shares."
-Mr. Drexler paid us \$800,000 for the 725,303 share grant of the Drexler
+Mr. Drexler paid us \$800,000 for the 1,404,040 share grant of the Drexler Restricted Shares.

-Restricted Shares.
 The Drexler Restricted Shares remain subject to these terms under Mr. Drexler's amended and restated employment agreement.